Optimization Algorithms as Robust Feedback Controllers: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this article, we have surveyed various approaches for solving optimization problems in closed loop with a physical system.
-As a particular focus, we have presented off-the-shelf numerical optimization algorithms as dynamical systems and the conceptually simple idea of directly interconnecting these algorithms with asymptotically stable plants with well-defined input-output behavior.
+As a particular focus, we have interpreted classical numerical optimization algorithms as dynamical systems, and we have studied the conceptually simple idea of interconnecting these algorithms with asymptotically stable plants with well-defined input-output behavior.

-Solving optimization problems online and with feedback, rather than offline and in open loop, leads to greater robustness against uncertain problem data, reduces required model information as well as computational effort, because the physical system inherently enforces certain constraints.
+Solving optimization problems online and with feedback, rather than offline and in open loop, leads to greater robustness against uncertain problem data and reduces required model information and computational effort because the physical system inherently enforces certain constraints.
 The design of such controllers is aided by the recent rediscovery of and interest in the dynamical systems perspective of optimization algorithms.
-However, in contrast to the analysis of existing algorithms with tools from dynamical systems theory, deploying these algorithms as feedback controllers raises novel and unique challenges such as the study of closed-loop stability and robustness.
-Feedback-based optimization calls for smart control designs that meaningfully exploit physical properties of a system such as its steady-state response and saturation effects.
-We have particularly delved into robustness and constraint satisfaction.
+However, in contrast to analyzing existing algorithms with tools from dynamical systems theory, implementing these algorithms as feedback controllers raises novel and unique challenges, such as their closed-loop stability and robustness.
+Feedback-based optimization calls for smart control designs that meaningfully exploit the physical properties of a system, such as its steady-state response and saturation effects.
+We have particularly delved into the available guarantees of robustness and constraint satisfaction.